kauderk/webpack-elm-chrome-extension/README.md

 # [Update]

-For learning how to create Chrome extension by Elm, I forked this repo and update it to Elm 0.19.
+For learning how to create Chrome extension by Elm, I forked this repo and updated it to Elm 0.19.

 # elm-chrome-extension